 Hunting by Permit Only on Conservancy Preserves

-You must have a Permit from the Conservancy to hunt any of the available preserves listed below.
-Permits are renewed annually if the Hunter has complied with the Rules of the Program (listed below).
+You must have a Permit from the Conservancy to hunt at any of the available preserves listed below.
+Permits are renewed annually if the hunter has complied with the Rules of the Program (listed below).
 Hunters not in compliance are replaced with interested hunters from the Waiting List in the order that they were added.
-As of 2012, there is no fee to hunt Conservancy preserves.
+There is no fee to hunt at Conservancy preserves.

-In the Lower Peninsula, where more capacity and greater trespass issues arise, we currently allow hunting on nine preserves.
+In the Lower Peninsula, we currently allow hunting on seven preserves.
 Most Lower Peninsula preserves are currently at capacity; however, we do maintain a waiting list for each preserve.

 Please refer to the table below for a breakdown of which sites have permits available.
-The deadline for obtaining a 2013 Hunting Permit has passed.
-If you are interested in huntin white-tailed deer on Conservancy preserves in 2014, please contact Sarah Burgess at 517-316-0300 or email@example.com.
+The deadline for obtaining a 2016 Hunting Permit is July 15, 2016.
+If you are interested in hunting white-tailed deer on Conservancy preserves in 2016, please call 517-316-0300 ext.
+8 or email firstname.lastname@example.org.

 |Lower Peninsula||Upper Peninsula|